 Lesson #1 – Save both your own and your customer’s time by making sure all product descriptions include exact measurements.

 Lesson #2 – Remove items that are no longer in stock from your website to avoid disappointing customers.

 Having settled on a second best dining room chair, I made another inquiry.
 Since the image on the website was a bit blurred, we couldn’t make out what fabric had been used to cover the seat.
 Cue another quick email asking to clarify this.

-Of course, the shop’s reply was flagged up as junk so it took me a couple of days to find it.
+Of course, the shop’s reply was flagged up as junk, so it took me a couple of days to find it.
 The reply was brief but not impolite – “We only have access to the same images you see on the website so we don’t know what fabric it is.”
-Needless to say the inquiry didn’t result in a purchase.
+Needless to say, we didn’t buy the bloody chair.